Hadi-Khatib/digital-content-verification/Guide.md

 **Confirming location**

 Google maps, and google earth are one of the most used tools to verify locations, and geolocate incidents.
+Everything you do on google earth, and google maps is traced back to your Gmail which means that it would be possible to know that you are looking at specific locations to verify.
+Use a seperate Gmail account than your persoanl Gmail if you want to use google earth and google maps for your investigation without exposing your real email so it becomes harder to identify you as a person working on a specific investigation.

 You can use OpenstreetMap https://www.openstreetmap.org/#map=11/34.7337/36.7170 and wikimapia http://wikimapia.org/#lang=de&lat=52.516700&lon=13.400000&z=12&m=b to verify a location instead of google maps which stores and analyse everything you do search on.